Hi, I’m Juliana. I write stories. Some of them are long and full of adventures. Others are short enough to read over a cup of tea.

 Since 2002, when her first child was born, Juliana has worked as an English-Portuguese translator.
 She has translated a number of art and travel books, besides academic articles and a wide range of other materials.

 In 2012, Juliana rekindled an old passion for writing, focusing on middle grade and young adult science fiction and fantasy.
 She is the author of the Blade Hunt Chronicles (Heart Blade – Woodbridge Press, February 2017 and Night Blade, November 2017), as well as a number of short stories.
-She has lived in Connecticut, USA since 2013 with her husband and two children.
+She moved to the USA in 2013, and lives in Connecticut with her husband, two children, and dog.
 Alongside writing and translations, Juliana also works as an assistant in her local library’s teen room.

 Five weirdly random things about me: